Aadir0/Aadir0/README.md

 ## Current Project

-### Break The Curse *(Working Title)*
+### Nightmare - The Fairy Tale (Previously Break The Curse) *(Completed)*

 A pixel-art platformer where players switch between two realities to solve puzzles and escape dangerous enemies.

 ### Features

-- 🌍 World Switching
+- World Switching
-- 👾 Enemy AI
+- Enemy AI
-- 💎 Puzzle Mechanics
+- Puzzle Mechanics
-- 🎵 Immersive Atmosphere
+- Immersive Atmosphere
-- ✨ Pixel Art Visuals
+- Pixel Art Visuals

+### Darkness is the my BestFriend *(Working)*

+A pixel-art platformer where player uses light to escape and fight demons who loves darkness.

+### Features

+- Shadow casting of all objects
+- Create Shadow Platform by varying the size/position of shadow of any other object
+- Pixel Art visuals (Self Made)
+- Enemy AI (Chase player, Search for Player, Avoids Bright Light)
+- Immersive Dark Industrial Environment

 ---

-## 📊 GitHub Stats
+## GitHub Stats

 <p align="center">